 The estimate is based on forecasting the current and future payments from the fund to pensioners (known as liabilities) against the current and future contributions to be made to the Pension Fund from the Council and council staff, and the projected investment returns on cash held by the fund (assets).
 These forecasts are based on assumptions on factors such as future inflation, possible pay increases, pension growth, interest rate movements, investment returns, mortality estimates, retirement ages, etc. To arrive at the valuation, the actuary must convert the cost of future pension payments (liabilities) to a present day value (using a method called discounting).
 If the liabilities are more than the assets then the Pension Fund is in deficit.
-The higher the deficit of the valuation of the Pension Fund valuation, the higher the contribution that will have to be made by the Council to make up the difference.
+The higher the deficit of the valuation of the Pension Fund valuation, the higher the council to make up the difference.
 The result of the latest valuation was that the Council's share of the overall Pension Fund deficit fell from £24 million in 2013 to £20 million in 2016 and the level of funding of the scheme rose from 69% in 2013 to 76% in 2016.
 This meant that the Council's pension contributions could remain at the same percentage of salaries as for the previous valuation.

 However, the Pensions Note in the accounts (Note 8) is based upon a different method of valuing the Pension Fund from the one described above.
 Instead, the value of pensions in the accounts is based on an accounting standard (IAS 19).
 This too calculates a liabilities figure for the cost of future pension payments which is offset against a value of the Pension Fund assets, but it does so using different assumptions.
-For example, the basis of 'discounting' the cost of future payments to pensioners to a present day value is set by the accounting standard.
-This enables the comparison of the pension assets and liabilities between different councils.
+For example, the basis of 'discounting' the cost of future payments to pension assets and liabilities between different councils.
 In the accounts, the pension deficit according to IAS 19 has fallen from £66.3 million at 31 March 2017 to £62.7 million at 31 March 2018.
 However, this IAS 19 approach does not affect the amount that the Council actually has to pay to the Pension Fund which is set by the results of the three year valuation described above.